Neal Caffrey

 Education and Workforce Training

-The One Workforce Grant equips unemployed and underemployed workers with technical skills for middle-to-high-skilled careers.
-The program focuses on Technology and Advanced Manufacturing occupations in South Central Kansas.
+The One Workforce Grant equips unemployed and underemployed workers with technical skills for middle-to-high-skilled careers, especially in Technology and Advanced Manufacturing occupations across South Central Kansas.
+These education-related grants help residents transition into in-demand jobs while reducing training costs.

-Kansas offers state-funded scholarships and grants for higher education through the Kansas Board of Regents.
-Applications are submitted online through the state portal.
+Kansas also offers state-funded scholarships and grants for higher education through the Kansas Board of Regents, with applications submitted online through the state portal.
+Many eligible students and trainees can pair these education awards with nutrition assistance programs, helping cover basic food needs while they focus on completing training or degree programs.

 Small Business Grants